AnduinIs/Snakemake_PS1/README.md

 snap install docker  && \             #download docker snap install aws-cli --classic   && \ #download aws-cli
 ```
-    * You should also configure your instance and make sure you can download and upload files from or onto your s3 bucket
+* You should also configure your instance and make sure you can download and upload files from or onto your s3 bucket.
 * Due to the version issue of using `singularity` in `snakemake`, you should replace the original `singularity.py` file with the modified version provided by us.
 We found the solution for this issue from [bilke](https://github.com/bilke/snakemake/commit/704e38a44e2e5e54af6af66090e0140b0d2ad075#diff-80031b2d8f48ac13272fca9b904be01b585b2e2764fe88d8e932790d241016bfR176-R185).
 The following code can solve this problem.
 ```ruby
 aws s3 cp s3://Your-bucket-name/singularity.py /lib/python3/dist-packages/snakemake/deployment